avenirer/CodeIgniter-MY_Model/README.md

 		// you can set the database connection that you want to use for this particular model, by passing the group connection name or a config array.
 By default will use the default connection
 		$this->_database_connection  = 'special_connection';

-		// you can set a table name, if your model doesn't respect the assumptions made by MY_Model.
-If you don't set a table name, the name will be the plural of the model name without the "_model" or "_m" string (model name: User_model; table: users).
-		$this->table = 'tha_hood_table';

-		// you can set a different primary key
-		$this->primary = 'my_key_is_more_unique';

 		// you can disable the use of timestamps.
 This way, MY_Model won't try to set a created_at and updated_at value on create methods.
 Also, if you pass it an array as calue, it tells MY_Model, that the first element is a created_at field type, the second element is a updated_at field type (and the third element is a deleted_at field type if $this->soft_deletes is set to TRUE)
 		$this->timestamps = TRUE